MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 - An internal component subschema
 - An internal inline subschema
 - An external OpenApi document component
-- An external inline subchema [Not supported]
+- An external inline subchema
-- An external inline subchema using anchor
+- An external inline subchema using anchor [Not currently supported]
 - An external fragment [Not supported]

 #### An internal component